 This framed photo of Ivan was probably taken a few years later.
 It looks like a tintype, but I’m not sure because I haven’t taken it out of the frame:

-I’d love to know why Ivan’s parents gave him that name.
+I’d love to know why Ivan’s parents named him Ivan.
 It’s a family mystery!

-I don’t know anything about Ivan’s personality, but I bet he was a good painter.
+I don’t know anything about his personality, but I bet he was a good painter.